OpenFusionist/staking-batch-depositer/README.md

 # staking-batch-depositer

 ## Overview
-This Node.js script facilitates the processing of Ethereum deposit data.
-It reads deposit data from a `deposit-data.json`, interacts with an Ethereum deposit contract, and executes deposit transactions.
+This Node.js script facilitates the processing of Endurance deposit data.
+It reads deposit data from a `deposit-data.json`, interacts with an Endurance deposit contract, and executes deposit transactions.
 The script includes features like environment variable-based configuration, transaction locking to prevent double processing.

 ![exmaple](./example.gif)